mengqvist/DNApy/README.md

 DNApy
 =====

+## This repo is currently broken.
+Efforts are underway to restore it and move to a development and deployment branch system.

 A free and open source GUI toolkit for DNA editing - written in python

 This project aims to provide a powerful codebase for viewing, editing and creating DNA in the GenBank format.
 The code is free to use, modify and re-distribute under a GPL license.
 Contributions in the form of improvements and new functions are welcome and encouraged!